createcandle/configuration-files/boot/readme.txt

 The existence of these files can also toggle certain things:

-disable_uninstall.txt # useful for public exhibitions, disables uninstalling addons in teh Candle app store candle_kiosk.txt # the URL inside this file will be shown in the browser.
-If it's empty the kiosk browser will not load keep_browser_session.txt # Don't delete browser sessions on boot cloudless.txt # experimental, to launch the gateway even if there is no network at all nohotspot.txt # aborts hotspot launch.
-Useful if that feature somehow causes trouble. hide_mouse_pointer.txt # hides the mouse pointer on the HDMI output rotate180.txt # Rotates the display 180 degrees exhibit_mode.txt # Disables installing and uninstalling addons. do_not_use_repeaker_hat.txt # will stop ReSpeaker hat drivers from being loaded at boot disable_wifi_power_save.txt # if present, wifi power saving feature will be disabled.
+disable_uninstall.txt # useful for public exhibitions, disables uninstalling addons in the Candle app store candle_kiosk.txt # the URL inside this file will be shown in the browser.
+If it's empty the kiosk browser will not load keep_browser_session.txt # Don't delete browser sessions on boot.
+This will allow login password to be saved accross reboots. cloudless.txt # experimental, to launch the gateway even if there is no network at all nohotspot.txt # aborts hotspot launch.
+Useful if that feature somehow causes trouble. hide_mouse_pointer.txt # hides the mouse pointer on the HDMI output.
+Enabled by default. rotate180.txt # Rotates the display 180 degrees.
+The Display Toggle addon manages the existence of this file. exhibit_mode.txt # Disables installing and uninstalling addons. do_not_use_repeaker_hat.txt # will stop ReSpeaker hat drivers from being loaded at boot disable_wifi_power_save.txt # if present, wifi power saving feature will be disabled.
 This might improve some connections.
+Handled in /etc/rc.local

 # Factory reset related:
 keep_z2m.txt # keep Zigbee2MQTT settings on factorry reset